WeTechHK/Universal-BCOS-DOC/source/develop/run_observer.md

-# Run a observer node
+# Run an observer node

-This section provides a step-by-step guide to running an observer node on your computer or server.
+This section provides a step-by-step guide to running an observer node on your own environment.

 Here are three ways to run an observer node, choose the one that best suits your needs: